Christopher N. Ruszkowski

 Ruszkowski served as New Mexico’s education secretary under Governor Susana Martinez (R) during a time of unprecedented growth in student outcomes.
 He joined the administration as deputy secretary, policy and program, under Secretary Hanna Skandera.

 Under Governor Martinez, New Mexico achieved record-high graduation rates and record-low college remediation rates while increasing standards for earning a diploma.
 The state doubled access to AP and dual-credit coursework, created personalized College Board/Khan Academy learning accounts, expanded broadband access, quintupled pre-K enrollment, strengthened the charter sector, implemented America’s most rigorous teacher effectiveness system, launched a statewide teacher-leader network, and developed the nation’s top-rated state plan under the Every Student Succeeds Act.
-Since 2015, with the advent of more rigorous assessments, 13,000 more students are reading on grade level and 11,000 more students are on grade level in math—with the state’s Native American students amongst the fastest-growing groups in the country for these criteria.
+Since 2015, with the advent of more rigorous assessments, 13,000 more students are reading on grade level and 11,000 more students are on grade level in math—with the state’s Native American students amongst the fastest-growing groups in the country in these areas.

 Previously, Ruszkowski co-led implementation of President Obama's Race to the Top initiative in Delaware under Governor Jack Markell (D), first serving under Secretary Lillian Lowery.
 He is a member of the bipartisan Chiefs for Change as well as the State Advisory Board at Results for America, and is senior advisor at Harvard University’s Center for Education Policy Research.
 His writings have appeared in The 74, the Albuquerque Journal, and The Line (Frontline Research & Learning Institute).